speechbrain/benchmarks/benchmarks/MOABB/README.md

 **Note**: This script operates under the assumption that you are utilizing a Linux-based system.
 In this scenario, we offer a bash script instead of a Python script due to its inherent suitability for effectively orchestrating multiple training loops across various subjects and sessions.

 **Important:** The number of subjects (`--nsbj`) and sessions (`--nsess`) is dataset dependent.
-Refer to the dataset [dataset table above](#link-to-dataset-table) for these details.
+Refer to the dataset [dataset table above](#dataset-table) for these details.
 When executing a training experiment on a different dataset or model, please modify both the hparam file and adjust the subject and session counts accordingly.

 ### Hyperparameter Tuning

 Efficient hyperparameter tuning is paramount when introducing novel models or experimenting with diverse datasets.
 Our benchmark establishes a standardized protocol for hyperparameter tuning, utilizing [Orion](https://orion.readthedocs.io/en/stable/) to ensure fair model comparisons.
+The standardized protocol we proposed is based on multi-step hyperparameter search, for addressing the search in a large hyperparameter space, and on multi-seed initialization, for providing robust performance estimates.
+Note that several aspects affecting this protocol underwent deep investigation.
+These include multi-step vs. single-step search, the search algorithm used, the number of participants for hyperparameter search, the number of random seeds for providing a stable decoding performance.
+Refer to [protocol results below](#results_protocol) for these results.
 #### **Overview**

 Hyperparameter tuning is orchestrated through the `./run_hparam_optimization.sh` script, which oversees the execution of multiple hyperparameter trials via `run_experiments.sh`.
-This script supports leave-one-subject-out and leave-one-session-out training.
+This script represents the second command-line interface of SpeechBrain-MOABB.

 Please keep in mind the following points:
 - In certain scenarios, you may find it advantageous to retain separate experiment folders for each hyperparameter trial.
 You can achieve this by using the `--store_all True` flag.
 Conversely, setting it to false will condense results within a singular folder, a space-saving measure.